RedHatInsights/sources-api-client-go/docs/BulkCreatePayload.md

 NewBulkCreatePayloadWithDefaults instantiates a new BulkCreatePayload object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSuperkeyRequest

-`func (o *BulkCreatePayload) GetSuperkeyRequest() SuperKeyRequest`

-GetSuperkeyRequest returns the SuperkeyRequest field if non-nil, zero value otherwise.

-### GetSuperkeyRequestOk

-`func (o *BulkCreatePayload) GetSuperkeyRequestOk() (*SuperKeyRequest, bool)`

-GetSuperkeyRequestOk returns a tuple with the SuperkeyRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSuperkeyRequest

-`func (o *BulkCreatePayload) SetSuperkeyRequest(v SuperKeyRequest)`

-SetSuperkeyRequest sets SuperkeyRequest field to given value.

-### HasSuperkeyRequest

-`func (o *BulkCreatePayload) HasSuperkeyRequest() bool`

-HasSuperkeyRequest returns a boolean if a field has been set.

 ### GetSources